Mnuchin polishes up his signature before it appears on U.S. currency

 Good thing, since his signature may soon grace all of the U.S. currency rolling off of the presses at the Bureau of Engraving and Printing.

-Mnuchin is President Elect Donald Trump's pick for U.S. Treasury Secretary -- one of the two government officials whose signatures appear on each bill.
+Mnuchin is President-Elect Donald Trump's pick for U.S. Treasury Secretary -- one of the two government officials whose signatures appear on each bill.
 The Treasurer of the United States, the executive who oversees the bureau, also signs the currency.

 Mnuchin's signature on his 2014 divorce papers was virtually illegible.